-Notification type Description Threat is detected Notifications on threats detected by SpIDer Guard.
+Notification type Description

+Threat is detected Notifications on threats detected by SpIDer Guard and SpIDer Gate.

 By default, these notifications are enabled.

+Notification type Description

+Critical notifications Notifications on the following critical issues:

+Connections waiting for Firewall to reply are detected.

-Critical notifications Notifications on the following critical issues: By default, these notifications are enabled.
-Major notifications Important notifications on the following issues: Virus databases are out of date.
+By default, these notifications are enabled.

+Major notifications Important notifications on the following issues:

+Working time on computer has expired.

+Virus databases are out of date.

+Access to webcam or microphone is blocked.

 Device is blocked.

 Attempt to change system date and time is blocked.

 Access to the protected object is blocked by Behavior Analysis.

+• Access to the protected object is blocked by Exploit Prevention.

+• Access to the protected object is blocked by Ransomware Protection.

+Information about product updates and support

+Minor notifications Minor notifications on the following issues:

+URL is blocked by Parental Control.

+URL is blocked by SpIDer Gate.

+Working time in the internet has expired.

+Access to the protected object is blocked by Parental Control.

+Successful update.

+Update error.

-Notification type Description Access to the protected object is blocked by Exploit Prevention. • Access to the protected object is blocked by Ransomware Protection.
-Information about product updates and support Minor notifications Minor notifications on the following issues: Successful update.
-Update error. • Modification of the folder contents is blocked for the process.
+• Modification of the folder contents is blocked for the process.

 By default, these notifications are disabled except the notification on blocking an attempt of a process to modify folder contents.

-License Notifications on the following issues: License expires.
+License Notifications on the following issues:

+License expires.

 The valid license is not found.

 The current license is blocked.